Skip to main content

 Whatever tool you use, a reliable document question answering workflow follows the same shape:

-- Add the document and wait for processing.
+2. Add the document and wait for processing.
 Uploading and processing are separate steps.
-A document can appear in your workspace before it is ready to answer questions from, so confirm processing has finished before you judge the quality of an early answer.
+A file may appear in your workspace before it is ready for questions.
+Wait for processing to finish before you judge the first answer.

 Steps five and six are where most document QA workflows fall short in practice.
 Getting an answer is fast.
 Confirming the answer is faithful to the document takes an extra minute that a surprising number of workflows skip.